twolfson/object-fusion2/README.md

 _(Coming soon)_

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/gruntjs/grunt).
+Lint your code using [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.

-## Release History
-_(Nothing yet)_

 ## License
 Copyright (c) 2013 Todd Wolfson

 Licensed under the MIT license.